Elected Republicans Sorta Celebrate Zappadan

 We caught up with Tom Coburn and Saxby Chambliss as they left the Beltway Courtyard Gift Shoppe, wearing new Zappa t-shirts (see above), and asked them what they thought of Frank Zappa and his music.
 Coburn said, “Zappa’s a good ‘ole boy; play’m all the time.”
 Chambliss nodded in agreement, and added, I still have his original eight-tracks.”

-When asked why “Independent” and sometime Democrat caucus member Joe Lieberman was there, Senator Mitch McConnell said with a straight face that he thought Lieberman had “been a Frank Zappa fan for a couple of days now,” and was “demonstrating his true independence” by being there.
+When asked why “Independent” and sometime Democrat caucus member Joe Lieberman was there, Senator Mitch McConnell said with a straight face that he thought Lieberman had “been a Frank Zappa fan for a couple of days now,” and was “demonstrating true nonpartisanship” by being there.

 The curbside photo session ended on a sour note when photographers and reporters were asked to leave by Whip Cantor, after Sen. Jeff Sessions began loudly insisting that Party Chairman Steele bring Session’s car “around,” and asked Steele “What the hell do you think your job is, anyway?”